RLGill/Template-R-projects-workflow/README.md

     "`Pull origin`" = a change exists on GitHub.com which is not in your local repo - click `Pull origin` to pull from GitHub.com onto your machine.

-#### 2. Open `Conductor.Rmd` within R projects
+#### 2. Open `conductor.Rmd` within R projects

 1. Go to your root directory \> double click the `.Rproj file` to open the project in RStudio.
-2. In the `Files` pane, click `Conductor.Rmd` to open the notebook - this is where you call on scripts and data contained in sub-directories to generate output(s).
+2. In the `Files` pane, click `00-code` \> `conductor.Rmd` to open the notebook - this is where you call on scripts and data contained in sub-directories to generate output(s).

 #### 3. Install, load and add packages to your project

 1. Run the "`Current dependencies`" chunk to install and/or load packages from the project's lockfile.
 2. As you progress through your project, add any extra packages to the `list_packages()` vector in the "`Add/load packages during a coding session`" chunk \> run the chunk to install and load these packages.

-#### 4. Write R code and source them via `Conductor.Rmd`
+#### 4. Write R code and source them via `conductor.Rmd`

-1. Begin writing your code for the project in the "`Begin writing your code`" chunk of `Conductor.Rmd`.
+1. Begin writing your code for the project in the "`Begin writing your code`" chunk of `conductor.Rmd`.
-2. As you complete stages in the analysis, move your code out of `Conductor.Rmd` into their own separate files.
-I've created two templates `Template-R-script.R` and `Template-R-notebook.Rmd` in `00-R-code` that you can use to create new files with nice structure and formatting.
+2. As you complete stages in the analysis, move your code out of `conductor.Rmd` into their own separate files.
+I've created two templates `template-r-script.R` and `template-r-notebook.Rmd` in `00-code/templates` that you can use to create new files with nice structure and formatting.
-3. Save your code as separate files in the `00-R-code` directory - index these (00, 01 etc.) or create sub-folders if needed to keep track of code.
+3. Save your code as separate files in the `00-code` directory - index these (00, 01 etc.) or create sub-folders if needed to keep track of code.
 Don't forget to use [tidyverse's file naming conventions](https://style.tidyverse.org/files.html#names).
-4. In `Conductor.Rmd`, use `source()` functions to stitch your code together and run these as needed - `source()` uses relative pathing from the root folder (via `./`) to locate and run code.
-E.g. `source("./00-R-code/Install-dependencies.R", chdir = TRUE)`.
+4. In `conductor.Rmd`, use `source()` functions to stitch your code together and run these as needed - `source()` uses relative pathing from the root folder (via `./`) to locate and run code.
+E.g. `source("./00-code/00-install-dependencies.R", chdir = TRUE)`.

 #### 5. Backup your project to GitHub periodically to keep a continuous record